rich-ramsey/knot_dmc/readme.md

 - There is one R markdown file:

-**effects.Rmd**

-- This file reads in the main DMC model, wrangles parameter estimates and creates some plots.
+**effects.Rmd**.
+This file reads in the main DMC model, wrangles parameter estimates and creates some plots.

 - There is one renv.lock file

-**renv.lock**

-renv() produces a plain text file that records all package versions.
+**renv.lock**. renv() produces a plain text file that records all package versions.

 ## folders ##